Staff Regulatory Affairs Specialist (Remote) (R448571)

-A Bachelor’s Degree (B.S or B.A) in Engineering, Science or equivalent focus is required.
+A Bachelor’s Degree (B.S or B.A) required; preferably in Engineering, Science or equivalent focus.

-A minimum of 5 years of experience in a regulated industry required; preferably with medical devices.
+A minimum of 5 years of experience in an FDA or highly regulated industry required.

 RAC certification or Advanced Degree (Masters in Regulatory Affairs) preferred.

-General understanding of product development process and design control.
+Knowledge of product development process and design control required.